Anti-austerity movement in Greece: June

 Indignants cleaning the streets around Syntagma Square on their 22nd day of protest on 15 June.

 5 June was set as a second day of pan-European demonstrations and marked the 12th continuous day of demonstrations.
 It is estimated that well over 200,000 gathered at Athens' Syntagma Square that evening to protest against the government.
 Some sources put the number of people in front of the parliament to over 300,000 while the organizers claim that over 500,000 people took part in the demonstration, making it the largest demonstration in Athens since the 1980s.
 At the people's assembly a direct connection with Madrid's Puerta del Sol was made via Skype.
 Some tension occurred on 5 June, as protesters were prevented from heading towards Syntagma Square by riot police, which had put together large metallic barriers to close off streets.
 Police also brought a water cannon to the protests.
-Demonstrations also took place in Thessaloniki, Patras and Heraklion, as well as many other Greek cities.Some of the most popular slogans of that day included:
+Demonstrations also took place in Thessaloniki, Patras and Heraklion, as well as a number of other Greek cities.Some of the most popular slogans of that day included: